WithPrecedent/snickerdoodle/docs/tutorial.md

 ## Connect Remote and Local Repositories

+!!!
+Warning

-*This step is unnecessary if you opted to `commit_to_github` in the questionnaire.*
+    *You do not need to complete this step if you opted to `commit_to_github` in the questionnaire.*

-Enter the folder that you just created (which should be the "repo_name") and initialize git as followa:
+Enter the folder that you just created (which should be the `repo_name`) and initialize git as followa:

 ```sh